tozti/tozti/docs/dev/arch.rst

 ``routes``
    This is used to declare new API endpoints.
-It should be an instance of :py:class:`tozti.utils.Router`.
+It should be an instance of :py:class:`tozti.utils.RouterDef`.
 More precisely it must have an :py:meth:`add_prefix` method and it will be passed to :py:meth:`aiohttp.web.UrlDispatcher.add_routes`.
 Every route declared will be prefixed by ``/api/<extension-name>``.